Transitioning from ISO 17025:2005 to ISO/IEC 17025:2017

 |8.5.||Actions to address risks and opportunities (Option A)||4.2

 What is different for accreditation bodies and assessments?

-Accreditation bodies are now challenged to get many activities and documents in place for the transition and implementation of this new standard.
-They need to create an implementation timeline and make it available to their staff, their assessors and experts, their current customers, and all applicant customers.
-They need to provide training of their assessors for the new standard.
-Many will also want to provide transition or at least updated internal auditing and lead assessor training updates to reflect the new standard.
+Accreditation bodies have been challenged to get many activities and documents in place for the transition and implementation of the 2017 standard.
+They needed to create an implementation timeline and make it available to their staff, their assessors and experts, their current customers, and all applicant customers.
+They needed to provide training of their assessors for the new standard.
+Many may also have provided transition or at least updated internal auditing and lead assessor training updates to reflect the new standard.
 In addition, you should quickly create their assessment checklist for the 2017 standard and define how soon it can be utilized on their assessments.

 How can labs best prepare for the new standard?